CD3/powerconf/doc/examples/cli/render/example1/README.md

 ```
 Nex, we write an acme configuration _template_.
 The template is a mustache template, `powerconf render`
 will render this file using mustache with the powerconf configuration instance as a context.
 To inject
-the parameters, we just reference the keys under the "acem" node.
+the parameters, we just reference the keys under the "acme" node.

 **ACME-solver.ini.template**
 ```yaml